 Skin and nail changes

 Radiotherapy, chemotherapy, hormone therapies, targeted therapies and immunotherapies can cause skin or nail problems.
-Most skin changes get better soon after you stop treatment.
+Most skin changes get better after you stop treatment.

 What kind of changes can happen?

 - Skin may become dry, itchy, flaky or peel

-- Skin may become more sensitive to sunlight, so it’s more likely to burn (photosensitivity)
+- Skin may become more sensitive to sunlight, so your skin is more likely to burn (photosensitivity)

 - Your skin may feel sore

 - Nails may become dark, yellow or brittle, or even loosen and fall off.
-But don’t worry about this, as new nails will grow back over time.
+When treatment finishes, these changes usually disappear as new nails will grow back

 - You may get a rash.
 Rashes and itching can be mild or more severe.
 You may get bumps, pimples or an acne-like rash

 - Skin may become darker

-Hand-foot syndrome: Hand foot syndrome causes pain, swelling and redness of your hands and/or your feet.
+Hand-foot syndrome: Hand foot syndrome (palmar-plantar erythrodysesthesia) causes pain, swelling and redness on the palms of your hands and/or the soles of your feet.
 It can look like sunburn, with the skin blistering and peeling.
 Read more about hand-foot syndrome

 How are skin changes treated?